merces/entropy/README.md

 As compression and encryption algorithms output usually consists of high entropy data, one can say any file with entropy `greater than 7.0` is likely compressed, encrypted, or packed (in case of executables).

+I needed a fast way to calculate the entropy for a couple of files at once in Windows, so I ended up coding this tool, which also supports Linux and macOS.

 ## Download

-Windows releases will be available soon.
+Windows releases are available [here](https://github.com/merces/entropy/releases).
+In order to run them, you need the latest [Microsoft Visual C++ Redistributable](docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) installed.

 For Linux and macOS see the [Building](#Building) section.

 ## Usage